-One of the great benefits of having both partners and co-hosts of Marketing Over Coffee as Trust Insights team members is that we have access to a 12-year long dataset of podcast performance, one of the longest-running consistent podcasts in the world.
+One of the great benefits of having both partners and co-hosts of Marketing Over Coffee as Trust Insights team members is that we have access to a 12-year-long dataset of podcast performance, one of the longest-running consistent podcasts in the world.
+This tenure should allow us to predict podcast episode popularity.
 Now, we will not make the bold claim that extrapolating one podcast’s data will yield any kind of universal truth; that’s the epitome of terrible data science.
 However, looking at over a decade of a single podcast’s data does give us some interesting insights into podcasting itself, especially for a show that is predominantly B2B in nature (marketers talking to marketers).

 First Assessment: Audience